Academic Skills

 Having all the required supplies at the beginning of the term.

-Contact your instructor or program coordinator at the beginning of each term to get a summary of what supplies are required.
+Contact your instructor or program director at the beginning of each term to get a summary of what supplies are required.
 You can use the staff directory here for contact information.

 Understanding the requirements of every course.